-Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe SOIL, LAND USE AN SOIL, LAND USE AND AGRICULUTURE Impact Management Outcom To prevent any disturbance n e: , erosion or contamination of soil resources. ds. eporting management procedure (to be developed). al and community incident and complaints management system register. s.
-Loss of Soil Soils must only be stripped when they are dry.
-Site ManagerContractor Construction All stripping and stockpiling should be undertaken according to the guidelines below: Demarcate the area to be stripped clearly, so that the contractor does not strip beyond the demarcated boundary.
+Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe SOIL, LAND USE AND AGRICULUTURE Impact Management Out I o prevent any disturba ance, erosion or contamination of soil resources.
+Indicator and Compliance e Mechanism: Health, safety, environMonitoring and audit reStormwater Manageme l). and reporting management procedure (to be developed). mental and community incident and complaints management system register. eports. ent Plan (SWMP) Construction Loss of Soil Soils must only be stripped when they are dry.
+Site ManagerContractor All stripping and stockpiling should be undertaken according to the guidelines below: Demarcate the area to be stripped clearly, so that the contractor does not strip beyond the demarcated boundary.
 The stripped soil should be relocated by truck along set removal paths.
 The area to be stripped requires storm water management and the in-flow of water should be prevented with suitable structures.
 Prepare the haul routes prior to stripping.
 Stripping should not be undertaken in wet conditions Site ManagerContractorEO Strip and stockpile all useable soil material.
 Construction

 Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe Soil stockpiles should be kept low (below 3m tall).
 Site Manager Decommissioning Irrespective of where soil is stockpiled, it should be vegetated as soon as possible to protect against erosion, discourage weeds and maintain active soil microbes.
-Contractor EO Soils can be ripped to make them more suitable for cultivation post- decommissioning.
+ContractorEO Soils can be ripped to make them more suitable for cultivation post-decommissioning.
 Onsite vehicle routes must be limited on site by demarcating traffic areas and limiting vehicle access.
 Site ManagerContractor Erosion and Sedimentation Existing roads should be used and regraded instead of creating new roads wherever possible.
-Site ManagerContractor Construction During periods of strong winds, stockpiles that have not yet been vegetated should be covered with appropriate material EO Limit earthworks and vehicle movement to demarcated paths and areas.
+Site ManagerContractor Construction During periods of strong winds, stockpiles that have not yet been vegetated should be covered with appropriate material ■ EO Limit earthworks and vehicle movement to demarcated paths and areas.
 Site ManagerContractor ConstructionDecommissioning Limit the duration of construction activities, especially those involving earthworks / excavations.
 Site ManagerContractorEO Access roads associated with the development should have gradients or surface treatment to limit erosion, and road drainage systems should be accounted for.
 Site ManagerContractorEO ConstructionOperationDecommissioning Removal of vegetation must be avoided until such time as soil stripping is required and similarly exposed surfaces and soil stockpiles should be re-vegetated or stabilised as soon as is practically possible.
 Site ManagerContractor ConstructionOperation

-Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe Phase-specific storm water management plans should be designed for the site and adhered to. • EO Soil Contamination On-site vehicles should be well-maintained, Site Manager ConstructionDecommissioning Drip trays should be placed under parked vehicles; Contractor On-site pollutants/hazardous materials should be contained in a bunded area and on an impermeable surface; - Ensure proper control of dangerous substances entering the site Adequate disposal facilities must be provided.
+Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe Phase-specific storm water management plans should be designed for the site and adhered to. ■ EO Soil Contamination On-site vehicles should be well-maintained, Site Manager ConstructionDecommissioning Drip trays should be placed under parked vehicles; Contractor 2000 On-site pollutants/hazardous materials should be contained in a bunded area and on an impermeable surface; Ensure proper control of dangerous substances entering the site Adequate disposal facilities must be provided.
 Loss of agricultural land Stripping soils when they are dry.
-Site Manager Construction Compacted soils can be ripped to make them more suitable for cultivation.
-ContractorEO Limiting vehicle routes on site by demarcating traffic areas.
-Site ManagerContractorEO Construction Decommissioning Limiting site vehicle access.
+Site ManagerContractorEO Construction Compacted soils can be ripped to make them more suitable for cultivation.
+Limiting vehicle routes on site by demarcating traffic areas.
+Site ManagerContractorEO ConstructionDecommissioning Limiting site vehicle access.
 Site Manager ConstructionOperation Reuse of existing roads will prevent additional areas from becoming compacted.
 ContractorEO Decommissioning